 Farmers in Ghana and Ivory Coast have recently been forced to renegotiate contracts with traders to delay deliveries as they face crop disease outbreaks, adverse weather caused by climate change and the El Niño phenomenon.

 The cocoa market will be short 374,000 tonnes this season, up from a deficit of 74,000 tonnes last season, according to ICCO.
-Global cocoa stocks at the end of the 2023-2024 season are forecast to fall to 1.395 million tonnes, equivalent to 29.2% of the cocoa grind, the lowest level in 45 years, ICCO said.
+ICCO forecasts that global cocoa stocks at the end of the 2023-2024 season will fall to 1.395 million tonnes, equivalent to 29.2% of the volume of ground cocoa, the lowest level in the past 45 years.

 Cocoa prices are expected to remain higher for a long time as crops in West Africa are hit by disease and a series of extreme weather events, leaving the world with a third consecutive supply shortage.